Sherry Bevan is a successful author, coach and speaker.

 - Wellness – it’s hard to be confident if you’re not confident in your own mind and body, and you have the strength, wellness and health to go out and do what you want to do in the world.

-- Work – whether you have your own business or a career, it’s about being valued (and paid) for the work that you do.
+- Work – whether you have your own business or a career, it’s about valuing and being valued for the work that you do.

 - Family – obviously one is about family, your relationship with your children and with your partner, if you have one.
 Possibly your relationship with your family too.

 - The Feminine – it’s also about being a woman, and not just a mother.
 It’s about accepting, embracing and actually enjoying being a woman, and the challenges and opportunities that brings.

 The Confident Mother is part autobiographical and part a collection of learnings from the successful 3 week online January 2015 conference.
 Sherry wants all mums to know that good enough really is good enough.
 You don’t need to be the perfect mother.
 She wanted to reach as many people as possible with this message, and the online conference seemed to be the perfect vehicle.
-Excerpts from the interviews form a substantial part of the book published in September 2015, as well as exercises and activities to help mums on their own journey to The Confident Mother, encompassing those five elements of: work, wellness, contribution, family and feminine.
+Excerpts from the interviews form a substantial part of the book published in September 2015, as well as exercises and activities to help women on their own journey to The Confident Mother while balancing contribution, wellness, work, family and the feminine.